Answers to Frequently Asked Disney World Questions

 Let’s dig into the Walt Disney World questions and answers…

-Slow down there, Free Dining was just released for 2017!
-Free Dining is no guarantee for 2018, but it has been offered for fall and winter travel dates every single year since 2005.
-There are two “waves” of Free Dining: the bounce-back offer which is available for guests while at Walt Disney World this year (which will give some insight into Free Dining dates for next year), and the general public dates that should be released in Spring 2018.
+There are two “waves” of Free Dining: the bounce-back offer which is available for guests while at Walt Disney World this year (which will give some insight into Free Dining dates for next year), and the general public dates are typically released in the same spring.
+Here’s more info about Free Dining, plus the likelihood of 2022 or 2023 dates.

-Want an exact date?
-We’ll go with April 23, 2018.
-That date has no basis in rumor or any inside information–it’s just a guess based upon what has happened in the past.
-If you want information that is not just plucked from thin air, subscribe to our free email newsletter.
+If you want a heads up when it’s released–or when the DDP returns, subscribe to our free email newsletter.
 We offer regular updates about Free Dining in that so readers are apprised of the latest (legitimate) rumors.

 Every year, we send out details about Free Dining rumors we receive from insiders, and give our subscribers a heads up the day before it’ll be released.
 The last 3 years, we’ve correctly predicted Free Dining dates in advance of their release.